zach-pei/VSSS/README.md

 # Get Started

-First, make a new dir to build the whole project.
+First, make a new directory to build the whole project.

-And make sure you are in the VSSS project root dir.
+And make sure you are in the VSSS project root directory.
 ```bash
 mkdir build
 cd build
 cmake ..
 make
 ```
-Then the executable file will be in the ./bin dir.
+Then the executable file will be in the ./bin directory.

-Finally, run the command bellow to segment superpixel.
+Finally, run the command below to segment superpixel.

 ```bash
 ./bin/main --input ./pic/ --num_sp 1000 --output ./out --output_sp --output_label --alpha 0.005 --lambda 20 --beta 30 --tau 7
 ```